Language

 What is cubic-bezier in CSS?

 cubic-bezier(x1, y1, x2, y2) is a CSS function that defines a custom timing curve for transitions and animations.
-The four values control two handle points that shape how the animation accelerates and decelerates over its duration.
+The four numbers control two handle points that shape how the animation accelerates and decelerates over its duration.

-What do the four values mean?
+What do the four cubic-bezier values mean?

 What are Penner easing functions?